fgokeke/binary_trees/README.md

 Prototype: int binary_tree_balance(const binary_tree_t *tree);
 Where tree is a pointer to the root node of the tree to measure the balance factor If tree is NULL, return 0

+15. Is full
+mandatory
+Write a function that checks if a binary tree is full

+Prototype: int binary_tree_is_full(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0

+16. Is perfect
+mandatory
+Write a function that checks if a binary tree is perfect

+Prototype: int binary_tree_is_perfect(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check If tree is NULL, your function must return 0

+17. Sibling
+mandatory
+Write a function that finds the sibling of a node

+Prototype: binary_tree_t *binary_tree_sibling(binary_tree_t *node);
+Where node is a pointer to the node to find the sibling Your function must return a pointer to the sibling node If node is NULL or the parent is NULL, return NULL
+If node has no sibling, return NULL

+18. Uncle
+mandatory
+Write a function that finds the uncle of a node

+Prototype: binary_tree_t *binary_tree_uncle(binary_tree_t *node);
+Where node is a pointer to the node to find the uncle Your function must return a pointer to the uncle node If node is NULL, return NULL
+If node has no uncle, return NULL